What are the top 10 habits for healthy ageing? The good and the bad

 What are habits?

 Habits are the building blocks of our daily lives, shaping everything from our morning routines to our long-term goals.
-These repetitive behaviours can serve as a double-edged sword; there are good ones and there are bad ones.

 Understanding the mechanics of habit formation can empower you to make more conscious choices, optimising your well-being for the long haul.